H-Bombmxpwr/dj-library/README.md

 ```
 Downloaded_Music/
 └── <Playlist Name>/
-    ├── Track 1.mp3
+    ├── Artist - Title.mp3
-    ├── Track 2.mp3
+    ├── ...
     └── tracklist.csv
 ```

-Each MP3 is:
+Each `.mp3` is:

-* Named using the format `<Artist> - <Title>.mp3`
+* Named `<Artist> - <Title>.mp3`
-* Tagged with ID3 metadata (artist, title, album, year, genre)
+* Tagged with artist, title, album, year, and genre
-* Validated to ensure it's playable and complete
+* Verified to be valid before moving to the next song

 ---

-## Notes

-* YouTube is used as the source, and only non-remix, official-length tracks (between 90 and 600 seconds) are considered.
-* Files that already exist will not be downloaded again.
-* Corrupted or incomplete downloads are automatically removed before retrying.

----

 ## Requirements

-* Python 3.8 or higher
+* Python 3.8+
+* Spotify Developer credentials in `.env`
-* ffmpeg installed and available in system PATH
+* FFmpeg installed and added to system PATH
-* Spotify Developer account credentials (only required for initial authentication)

 ---

 ## License

-This script is intended for personal use.
-Be aware of and comply with YouTube’s terms of service when using this tool.
+For personal use only.
+Respect YouTube's and Spotify's terms of service when using this tool.